EncyclopediaRed/btcamp-87826/content/about.md

           and system architecture.
         image: images/pat.jpg
       - title: Quan Nguyen
-        description: |
+        description: >
           And here's Quan!
 Quan enjoys cats, but not as much as his daughter.<br /><br />

           For more than 20 years, he has worked as a network and system engineer, a software engineer for start-up companies, a non-profit organization and the federal government.
 Currently he is a senior software developer at the Bureau of Labor Statistics. <br /><br />

           Quan is our computer engineer!
         image: images/Quan.jpg
       - title: Structure & Advisors
         description: >
           We are a [**Certified B Corporation**](https://bcorporation.net)
-          registered in Virginia.<br /><br />
+          registered in Virginia.

-          Büt Camp, Inc. has passed its B Certification exam with an overall score of 92.<br /><br />
+          Büt Camp, Inc. has passed its B Certification exam with an overall score of 92.

-          Our four-member team shares an equal 25% Ownership.<br /><br />
+          Our four-member team shares an equal 25% Ownership.

-          We are advised by our Partners, featured below, as well as a
-          \*\*\*\*\*

           A near-future vision of 10-15 employees to assist with inventory, bookkeeping, sales, support and returns, and government liaison.